 DRaaS adoption will increase in the coming years.
 MarketsandMarkets.com research indicates the global DRaaS market will grow to $14.6 billion by 2025, a 23.3 percent CAGR.

 3Backup for Mobile Users

 With the increase in operations supported through mobile devices, MSPs and VARs may find opportunities to create backup solutions for mobile platforms and desktop operating systems.
-An EC-Council blog points out that ensuring your clients can restore mobile data after a disaster can add value to the solutions you provide.
+For example, an EC-Council blog points out that ensuring your clients can restore mobile data after a disaster can add value to the solutions you provide.

-It may also be beneficial for your clients to consider backing up data from Internet of Things (IoT) systems that they use or plan to deploy in 2021.
+It may also be beneficial for your clients to consider backing up data from Internet of Things (IoT) systems that they use or plan to deploy.

-Automating backup and disaster recovery is another BDR trend to watch in 2021.
-Scheduling and backing up data automatically will continue, but the role automation plays will expand with the use of artificial intelligence (AI) to prioritize data during recovery, archive or delete data based on relevance and keep data safe by detecting and stopping malicious behavior.
+Automating backup and disaster recovery is another BDR trend to watch.
+Of course, scheduling and backing up data automatically will continue.
+Still, the role automation plays will expand with artificial intelligence (AI) to prioritize data during recovery, archive or delete data based on relevance and keep data safe by detecting and stopping malicious behavior.

 BDR Trends that Persist

-In 2021 — and beyond — businesses will need MSPs and VARs with expertise, including current and emerging BDR trends, to help them ensure that their solutions are configured, tested and monitored adequately.
-Providing these services allows you to add value by giving BDR the attention it requires.
+Businesses will need MSPs and VARs with expertise, including current and emerging BDR trends, to help them ensure that their solutions are configured, tested and monitored adequately.
+Providing these services allows you to add value by giving BDR the required attention.
 You’ll also enable them to devote more of their attention to their core businesses and have the assurance that, if disaster strikes, you’ll help them quickly get operations running again.